Complex continued fractions, Kleinian and extremal theory for cusp excursions: Intersection Times and Cusp Excursions

 as $n\to\infty$.
 The lemma follows from the identity $\frac{|q_{n-1}|^3}{{\abs{q_n}}} =\abs{q_n}^2\left(\abs{\frac{q_{n-1}}{q_n}}^{2}\right)^{3/2}$. \end{proof} The following lemma is a fast growth property of the denominator of continued fraction expansions. \begin{lemma} For each $d\in\{1,2,3,5,7,11\}$, there exists a number $r_d>1$ and $M_d\in\mathbb{N}$ such that for each $\beta\in K_d\backslash\mathbb{Q}$, there exists an increasing sequence of integers $(n_k)_{k\in\mathbb{N}}$ satisfying

 for all $k\in \mathbb{N}$. \end{lemma} \begin{proof} We estimate the numerator $q_n$ of the continued fraction expansion of in terms of $|q_n\beta -p_n|$.
 We first note the identity

 holds.
 This can be proved by induction.
 It can also be proved by considering the transformation $P(n+1,\beta)$ defined in Lemma \ref{lemma: iterated Möbius transformations} and evaluating the derivative of $z\mapsto P(n+1,\beta)\cdot z$ at $z=\beta$ directly and with the chain rule.
-Proposition 5 in \cite{Ei22} uses an argument involving Ford spheres to show that for all $n>0$ and all irrational $\beta\in K_d$,
+Another fairly straightforward proof by induction shows that